 Procedures are in place to ensure that information is being managed in accordance with legislation and that data is held accurately and securely.
-The Park Authority has no reported nor recorded instances of data loss in the year to 31 March 2024.
+The Park Authority has no reported nor recorded instances of data loss in the year to 31 March 2025.

 We continue to review our digital practices and infrastructure to ensure they remain fit for purpose and that all reasonable steps are taken to minimise the risk of data loss or compromise of systems due to Cyber Attacks.
-The Park Authority is currently preparing for the third review of our systems through the Cyber Essentials Plus accreditation process.
+In February 2025 the Park Authority achieved the Cyber Essentials Plus accreditation.
+Over the course of the year, we have been working on a cyber security health check through a Scottish Government pilot project run in conjunction with HEFESTIS, a not-for-profit shared service organisation delivering information and change management services to the Public Sector.

 The Authority's Senior Management Team approved an IT and Data Management Strategy in 2021.
 The strategy described our transition toward cloud-based service infrastructure.
-We also made additional investment in cyber security protection over the course of the year.
+This strategy will be reviewed and refreshed in 2025.